TheResearchLab/Practice/Python Concepts/Powerful Python/Chapter 7/Notes.md

 --------- Properties ---------
 - Author speaks about properties like a mix between methods and class members.
 Javascript also has properties
 - Setting properties at run-time might be useful for different calculations that could be done based on input params
+- Maintaining internal variables and using getters and setters can allow developers code to be more maintainable.